better-serializer/better-serializer/doc/Extensions.md

 type, which expects to have the following use clause defined in the file:
 `use Doctrine\Common\Collections\Collection;`.
 When the use clause is missing, it is needed to define the type using the fully classified class name: `@Serializer\Property(type="Doctrine\Common\Collections\Collection<Door>")`

+It is possible to use custom configuration parameters the same way as mentioned in the first chapter.

 Defining the collection key types is not supported yet.